 - Fried fast foods

-- Baked goods made with hydrogenated oils (cakes, cookies)
+- Baked goods made with hydrogenated oils, such as cakes and cookies

 - Margarine spreads containing partially hydrogenated oils

 These fats elevate LDL cholesterol levels regardless of medication use.
-Avoiding them is essential for maximizing rosuvastatin’s benefits.
+Limiting them is essential for maximizing rosuvastatin’s benefits.

 Alcohol Consumption: A Risky Combination